mdfleming3/mdfleming3.github.io/_drafts/eli5-guide-search-engine-optimization-seo.md

 #### Internal Links

-You'll notice that nearly all websites have a menu bar that exists at the top of a webpage that links to a variety of categories and subpages and internal links.
+You will notice that nearly all websites have a menu bar that exists at the top of a webpage that links to a variety of categories and subpages and internal links.
 This is important because it:

 1. Improves user experience
 2. Helps search engines develop and internal hierarchy of the website